 April 6, 2021 (Middletown, Conn.) — Eleven Skill Up for Manufacturing trainees collected their industry and pre-apprentice credentials and head into the workforce following a brief graduation ceremony on April 6.
-Leaders from Workforce Alliance, Middlesex Community College and Vinal Technical High School gathered to celebrate this latest class.
-Since February 2019, more than 130 Connecticut residents have completed the free program offered by Workforce Alliance in partnership with manufacturers and community colleges in South Central CT.
+Leaders from Workforce Alliance (WIOA), Middlesex Community College and Vinal Technical High School gathered to celebrate this latest class.
+Since February 2019, more than 130 Connecticut residents have completed the free program offered by WIOA in partnership with manufacturers and community colleges in South Central CT.

-Participants were joined via live stream by Connecticut manufacturers and family members, and the program included remarks from Workforce Alliance President Villano, Middlesex Community College CEO Steven Minkler, Ed.D., and Vinal Tech Principal Javette Allen.
+Participants were joined via live stream by Connecticut manufacturers and family members, and the program included remarks from WIOA President Villano, Middlesex Community College CEO Steven Minkler, Ed.D., and Vinal Tech Principal Javette Allen.
 Community colleges partner with technical high schools to access hands-on lab space.

 Skill Up for Manufacturing pre-apprentice graduates have completed 250 hours of hands-on and classroom activities at Middlesex Community College/Vinal Technical High School earning them 175 pre-apprenticeship hours through the CT Department of Labor, plus OSHA 10 and Six Sigma certifications.